balakreshnan/Samples2023/AzureAI/RFPapp1.md

 - Ask question to extract information from your own data
 - Create a word document with the RFP data
 - Refine and improve the questions or update the text and regenerate the document
+- Data used are sample profiles i took from publicly available linkedin profiles.

 ## Prerequisites

 - Azure Account
 - Power Apps Account
 - Power Flow HTTP connector
-- Azure Open AI service
+- Azure Open AI service - GPT 4 Model
+- Azure Cognitive Search - Semantic Search

 ## Power App UI